glory-cd/agent/readme.md

 - RSS operations depend on the bin directory of deployed service, and the corresponding scripts are there

 - The check operation relies on pid files

+- You cannot deploy two same services under the same user

 # License